yzhuoning/DeepAUC_OGB_Challenge/README.md

 Citation
 ---------
-If you find this work useful, please cite the following paper for our library:
+If you find this work useful, please cite the following paper for our method:
 ```
 @inproceedings{yuan2021robust,
 	title={Large-scale Robust Deep AUC Maximization: A New Surrogate Loss and Empirical Studies on Medical Image Classification},